BillSchofield/billschofield.github.io/_in_progress/2018-1-18-How-To-Discover-The-Business-Value-Of-Your-Tech-Task.md

 business and work with them to prioritize this work the same way we do with user stories.

-## How To Do It
+### How To Do It

-For each of the non-trivial "Tech Tasks" you want to work on, ask yourself [*5 Whys*](https://en.wikipedia.org/wiki/5_Whys) and you will discover how this Task provides value to the business.
+We are seeking the core business value behind our technical tasks.
+To discover this value,  ask yourself [*5 Whys*](https://en.wikipedia.org/wiki/5_Whys) and your answers will lead you to the value this Tech Task provides to the business.
-The *5 Whys* is a Six Sigma technique for Root Cause Analysis and the root cause is what we want to understand about these Tech Tasks.
+The *5 Whys* is a Six Sigma technique for Root Cause Analysis and the root cause of our desire to do this Tech Task is what we want to better understand.
-We are seeking the core business value behind the work.

 Once you can explain the business value of this Tech Task, you can either work with the Business to prioritize it as a Tech Task or even reframe it as as User Story.

-## Example of 5 Whys
+### Example of 5 Whys
 Suppose while you're in the process of finishing your last User Story, you discover that it was difficult to test interactions between the `Order` and `Customer` classes.
 In particular, it is difficult to "add" an `Order` to a `Customer`